Ukrainian Euromaidan protesters being taught to fight Russia for Crimea (Photo by Henry Langston)

 Tudor: I don't know how much they'll fight back – I just know they want to avoid a war with Russia.
 If a military conflict arises, the situation will go berserk in Moldova, too – in the pro-Russian regions of Gagauzia and Transnistria.

-The Romanian president warned Putin not to do anything in Moldova, but the Moldovan parliament have barely said anything about the situation in Ukraine.
+The Romanian president warned Putin not to do anything in Moldova, while our parliament have barely said anything about the situation in Ukraine.
 Why do you think that is?

 Our politicians are trying to maintain economic relations with Russia, as many of our industries still depend on them.
 They're waiting to see how the situation in the region plays out before taking a clear position.
 They're trying to avoid upsetting the minorities in our country: Russians, Ukrainians, Gagauz people.
 Maybe they have an opinion about the situation, but they prefer to keep it to themselves.